casper-network/docs-archive/node-operator/joining.md

 ===========================

 The Casper network is permissionless, enabling new validators to join the network and provide additional security to the system.
-This page will outline the sequence of steps required in order to spin up a validating node and successfully join an existing network
+This page will outline the sequence of recommended steps to spin up a validating node and successfully join an existing network.

 ## Step 1: Provision Hardware
 Visit the Hardware section and provision your node hardware.